Junbaee/Elk-Stack/README.md

 - Update the config.yml file to include "Host" Ip Addresses and have correct Username/Password information.
 - Run the playbook, and navigate to /etc/ansible on your machines that your playbook ran on to install services, check that the installation worked as expected.

-Answer the following questions to fill in the blanks:_
 Which file is the playbook?
 Where do you copy it?
   The file that is named *-Playbook.yml is the playbook, you copy it to the /etc/ansible directory.
-Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
   The "hosts" in the *-config.yml file needs to be updated to the correct IP Addresses of your specific machine.
 Each *-playbook.yml file can be edited to specify what the playbook does.
 Meaning that you may create a seperate Filebeat/Metricbeat playbook that only runs on a specified IP Address(In this case the ELK-Server)
-Which URL do you navigate to in order to check that the ELK server is running?
 [your public ip address of the ELK server:5601(Because that is the port we specified for it to be open on in our azure security group rules)/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ cd /etc/ansible
+cd /etc/ansible
 ~/etc/ansible ansible-playbook my-playbook.yml( This will run the playbook and intialize the tasks within the playbook, based on the "host" IP addresses that are listed in the "Hosts" file in ~/etc/ansible.